Orgov Radio-Optical Telescope: Development

 In 1964, Paris Herouni proposed the concept to Sergei Korolev.
 Korolev approved the project and, after various delays, work began in 1975.
 Active construction took place between 1981 and 1985.

 Demolitions were set on the slope of Mount Aragats, to create a pit for the dish.
 Subsequently, concrete was poured into the pit, and 3600 flat metal panels were "walled up" in the pit, attached to iron pipes, to form the telescope's mirror.
 On average, each panel is one square meter in size.
 The panels were made of high-strength alloys of aluminum with copper, magnesium, and manganese.
 Of particular technical difficulty was the polishing of the panels.
 A very uniform surface is needed to receive radio waves in the millimeter and sub-millimeter ranges.
 Each panel was hand-molded and precision-finished to within 70 microns.

 The telescope became operational in 1986.
-In the same year, Heruni received patent number 1377941 for “Mirror Radio Telescope Heruni”.
+In the same year, Heruni received patent number 1377941 for "Mirror Radio Telescope Heruni".
 The remaining infrastructure was completed in 1987.

 Operations and observations

 The observatory was active between 1987 and 1990.
-An explosion of the red giant (the twin star of the constellation Gemini) was recorded, numerous articles were published in scientific journals of the USSR and abroad, and reports were made at conferences.

-The Telescope was subjected to, but not damaged, by the 1988 Armenian earthquake.
+It was affected by the 1988 Armenian earthquake but suffered no significant damage.

 Decommission and restoration attempts

 Telescope operations ceased around 1990.
 In the mid-1990s restoration of the telescope was proposed.
-In 1995-2010, the telescope was modernized with new control computers and new feeds, and observations resumed, in collaboration with the Astronomical Society of Russia and the National Technical University of Athens.
+In 1995–2010, the telescope was modernized with new control computers and new feeds, and observations resumed, in collaboration with the Astronomical Society of Russia and the National Technical University of Athens.

 In 2012, ROT 54 / 2.6 operations ceased again, when a control arm failed, immobilizing the secondary mirror.
 The Armenian state could not cover the cost of repairs, and the research complex was mothballed.
 More than half the buildings at the GETSAI site were left vacant.

 Future operation requires further upgrades to the control systems, comprehensive adjustments, replacement of outdated analog sensors with digital ones, and modernization of the data processing systems.
 According to experts, these upgrades will cost approximately $25 million.